Who can access the service?

 Criteria for referral

-- Gut feeling of cancer diagnosis – reasons to be clearly described on referral letter
+- Gut feeling of cancer diagnosis – reasons to be clearly described at referral

-- New unexplained and/or unintentional weight loss – please advise extent/duration of weight loss
+- New unexplained and unintentional weight loss – please advise extent / duration of weight loss

-- New unexplained constitutional symptoms including loss of appetite, fatigue, nausea, malaise, bloating
+- New unexplained constitutional symptoms of four weeks or more (less if very significant concern).
+Symptoms include loss of appetite, fatigue, nausea, malaise, bloating

 The exclusion criteria includes:

-- Patient has specific symptoms warranting referral to existing site-specific two-week wait pathway
+- Patient has specific alarm symptoms warranting referral onto site-specific two week wait pathway

 - Patient is too unwell or unable to attend as an outpatient or needs acute admission

 - Patient is likely to have a non-cancer diagnosis suitable for another specialist pathway